LiskArchive/lisk-legacy-docs/setup/source.md

 [Node.js](https://nodejs.org/) serves as the underlying engine for code execution.

-Install System wide via package manager, like so:
+Install system-wide via a package manager, like so:

 #### Ubuntu